epam/edp-install/docs/headlamp-user-guide/autotest.md

 When adding an autotest, the default branch is a **master** branch.
 In order to add a new branch, follow the steps below:

-1. Navigate to the **Branches** block by clicking the application name link in the Applications list.
+1. Navigate to the **Branches** block by clicking the autotest name link in the Autotests list.

 2. Select the options icon related to the necessary branch and then select **Create**: